 Lastly, on one final anecdote, the WWF in its “Living Planet Report” of 2008, calls for “human demands for food, water, energy, and materials” to be reduced by one-third.
 An insane and immoral thing to propose, if one considers that almost one third of the world’s population cannot even have access to those necessities to consume them at adequate levels in the first place!39 This is the kind of fascist ideology that is behind the more-or-less well intentioned, but misguided, members of the general public who campaign for the environmentalist cause.

 Once myths of “carrying capacity” and “overpopulation” are widely propagandized and accepted as self- evident for policy-makers, the media, academia, and the general public, a cultural pessimism about mankind begins to foment.
 Not only does each new baby born into a life of poverty become seen as another “useless eater”, but natural catastrophes, famine, plague, and even warfare may become viewed as “unfortunate but necessary” ways for nature to check human population growth.
-Applying of scientific and technological advancements toward the betterment of the human condition becomes undesirable to those dedicated to “zero-population growth” and the “conservation of nature”, as it purportedly leads to the “over-consumption” of “finite resources”.
+Application of scientific and technological advancements toward the betterment of the human condition becomes undesirable to those dedicated to “zero-population growth” and the “conservation of nature”, as it purportedly leads to the “over-consumption” of “finite resources”.

 This push for genocide is perpetrated on multiple fronts.
 First, the economic potential for a nation to support its population at decent living standards is eroded through the forms of “economic warfare” detailed earlier.
 Then, that nation is told by international and foreign agencies that all technological and economic development must be “sustainable”.
 Finally, pressure is applied by those agencies onto the nation’s government to undergo measures of population reduction—which, in most cases, includes widespread abortion.
 This is the same cold, utilitarian policy outlined by Erhard Wetzel, an official for the Nazi’s Eastern Territories Ministry, in the earlier quote that I left unattributed.40

 And so, we now return to the subject of the Reproductive Health bill.
-Indeed, there is nothing “totalitarian” in its approach—no compulsory sterilization, abortion, or enforced two-child policy.41 But that is precisely how the bill appears appealing.
+Indeed, there is nothing overtly “totalitarian” in its approach—no compulsory sterilization, abortion, or enforced two-child policy.41 But that is precisely how the bill appears appealing.
 There may be supporters of it who still insist that there are provisions included that address problems associated with infant mortality, maternal mortality, and STDs; that act to help provide obstetric, gynecological, urological, maternal and other health care; that work to fight abuse against women; and so forth.
 There may even be specific circumstances where the State should help make certain contraceptives available to those who cannot afford them, and assist couples who might end up having more children than they can support.
 But, as Dr. Angel C. de Dios and others have pointed out, these matters can already be dealt with by the government without the need of legislation.42

 Furthermore, virtually all of the referenced concerns could be solved through a more comprehensive program on public health under an ambitious initiative for real economic development, and thus there is no reason to couple these “legitimate provisions” with policies promoting “sustainable development”.